 - Domain authority: Higher DA scores (40+) indicate stronger search engine credibility

-- Human moderation: Manually reviewed directories maintain higher quality standards
+- Human moderation: Manually reviewed directories keep quality higher

-- Industry relevance: Specialised directories connect you with targeted audiences
+- Industry relevance: Specialised directories connect you with the right audiences

 - Local focus: Geographic-specific directories boost local search visibility

-- Crafting unique descriptions: Avoid copying your website text verbatim
+- Crafting unique descriptions: Avoid copying your website text word for word

-- Including relevant keywords: Incorporate terms your customers use to find your services
+- Including relevant keywords: Use the terms your customers use to find your services

 - Adding visual elements: Upload high-quality images and videos where permitted